 Most often this term is applied to define the actions of a sales representative and how they communicate with prospects to close deals.
 Simply put, every step from reaching out to your leads initially to actually closing a deal can be called a sales process.

-What does this process consist of?
+What does sales process consist of?

 As a rule, every company defines the steps that suit their needs.
 However, the general process can be defined by four universal stages summarized in the AIDA model: